-But with bookdown it was different: Not only that I misunderstood some program functions but more important I could not report my problems in an adequate way.
-In one case I did not communicate an important information in the other case I did not look on the right place where my question was explicitly addressed.
+But with bookdown, it was different: Not only that I misunderstood some program functions but more important I could not adequately report my problems.
+In one case, I did not communicate vital information in the other case I did not look at the right place where my question was explicitly addressed.
 No surprise that Yihui Xie got angry with me and even wrote a blog post about the incident.
-He gave me the advice…
+He gave me the advice:

-For me as a professional educator, this is a very important question.
+For me, as a professional educator, this is a fundamental question.
 Where to start with explanations and where to stop?
 Should I provide just the information to solve the problem or should I give some background information?
-What kind of advice should I give to prevent similar problems in the future?
+What kind of advice should I give to prevent similar issues in the future?
 These are examples of questions I have to consider as a teacher all the time.
-But this time I am on the other side of this communication exchange - I am the learner and student and I am the one who has to ask the expert.
+But this time I am on the other side of this communication exchange - I am the learner and student, and I am the one who has to ask the expert.

 Yihui Xie is not blaming me as a user as he wrote in his last paragraph of the mentioned blog post.
-You can see his positive attitudes also in the post on The Minimal Reproducible Example Paradox where he is complaining that many user do not provide a minimal reproducible examples or do not know how to produce one.
+You can see his positive attitudes also in the post on The Minimal Reproducible Example Paradox where he is complaining that many users do not provide a minimal reproducible example or do not know how to produce one.
 He comes to a somewhat depressing conclusion:

 How many times have I reminded a user of posting a minimal, self-contained, and reproducible example (reprex)?
 Probably 500 times.
 How many times do I think I will still need to remind users of this?
 Perhaps 5000 times.

 But again: This is a standard situation we have in education as well.
-We are explaining the same thing over and over but — to different people, students learners, classes etc. Even if we explicitly mention common errors and misunderstanding: there are always some learners who will commit these mistakes.
-When we describe emphatically operations you should not undertake, you can be sure there is one or two who will follow precisely these wrong paths.
+We are explaining the same thing over and over but — to different people, students learners, classes, etc. Even if we explicitly mention common errors and misunderstanding: there are always some learners who will commit these mistakes.
+When we describe operations, you should not undertake, you can be sure there is one or two who will follow precisely these wrong paths.

 So what?
 Are people dumb?
-Do they deliberately ignore our advices?
-I don’t think so but rather there is a gap which cannot be overcome only with linguistic means.
-It is also a question of transferring ‘tacit knowledge’, to use a notion introduced by Michael Polanyi:
+Do they deliberately ignore advice?
+I don’t think so, but instead, there is a gap which cannot be overcome only with linguistic means.
+It is also a question of transferring tacit knowledge’ to use a notion introduced by Michael Polanyi:

 I shall reconsider human knowledge by starting from the fact that we can know more than we can tell.
 1

-Many philosophers (e.g. Søren Kirkegaard, Ludwig Wittgenstein, Gregory Bateson, Susan Langer, Jürgen Habermas, Nelson Goodman to name a few) have reflected about the limitation of linguistic expressions.
-Wittgenstein for example has pointed out that we cannot explain the meaning of every word or sentence because we have to use language with other words and sentences.
-It is an endlos regress that we cannot solve with language alone.
-We have to share a common ground, we have to know how “to play the language game”.
+Many philosophers (e.g., Søren Kirkegaard, Ludwig Wittgenstein, Gregory Bateson, Susan Langer, Jürgen Habermas, Nelson Goodman, to name a few) have reflected about the limitation of linguistic expressions.
+Wittgenstein, for example, has pointed out that we cannot explain the meaning of every word or sentence because we have to use language with other words and sentences.
+It is an endless regress that we cannot solve with language alone.
+We have to share a common ground, and we have to know how “to play the language game.”
 Following some quotes to give you a flavor of the argument:

-To use a famous philosophical example: If I point to a white rabbit and say in my own foreign language “Gavagai!” you have to guess the meaning.
-Do I say “There is a rabbit!” or “Look at the nice white color!”
-So even a ostensive definitions is under determined and does not help to choose the right interpretation and to solve the ambiguity of meaning in our speech acts.
+To use a famous philosophical example: If I point to a white rabbit and say in my foreign language, “Gavagai!” you have to guess the meaning.
+Do I say, “There is a rabbit!” or “Look at the nice white color!”
+So even an ostensive definition is underdetermined and does not help to choose the right interpretation and to solve the ambiguity of meaning in our speech acts.

 One proposal which could serve as an avenue of escape for this gap or paradox is to invent a special kind of notational system.
 Common examples to demonstrate this strategy is chess notation or musical notation.
 I believe that a minimal reproductive example or to deliver the

 sessionInfo() is also a kind of notational systems.
-But the problem is the same: One has to learn this (new) language in order to use it correctly.
+But the problem is the same: One has to learn this (new) language to use it correctly.

 The malice of the situation is the assumption that from the fact that we are using the same (English) words and sentences that we communicate the same meaning and understand to each other.
 The expert believes that (s)he has expressed every necessary information and so the novice in asking a question. – And this is mostly correct – from his/her point of view or understanding.3